 Hike Half Dome

 Whilst I would love to take on the challenge of scaling Half Dome it’s a pretty hard feat to accomplish.
 Not only is the hike hard, but getting a permit to do the hike in the first place can be tricky.
-On top of that the trial was closed while we were in Yosemite, so no Half Dome for us!
+On top of that, the trail was closed while we were in Yosemite, so no Half Dome for us!

 Vernal and Nevada Falls

-The Mist Trail is one of the best known hikes in Yosemite National Park.
+The Mist Trail is one of the best-known trails in Yosemite National Park.
 Many people hike it to gaze at this Vernal Fall and then add a few more miles over to Nevada Fall.
-Nevada Fall is the closest waterfall to the Sierra Nevada mountain range and this 7 mile return hike gives you great views of the Muir Trail too.
+Nevada Fall is the closest waterfall to the Sierra Nevada mountain range and this 7-mile return hike gives you great views of the Muir Trail too.

 Located about an hour from the valley floor, stop here to get a less common view of Half Dome and Yosemite Valley.
 You’ll even be able to see the people climbing the cables of Half Dome which is another great thing to see in Yosemite.

 Explore the valley from Yosemite Village to Half Dome/Curry Village

 The valley area of Yosemite is such a chilled out place to visit in Yosemite.
 I’d definitely recommend walking through the valley between these different villages.
 It’s all flat and there are some gorgeous houses, meadows, forest and streams to cross over.
 Plus, you’ll get a great view of Half Dome and the mesa top.
 If you’re looking for an easy hike then this is probably the best hike in Yosemite for that.

-Whilst Yosemite has many lakes, a lot of people say that this is the most beautiful lake in the park and is one of the top places to see in Yosemite.
+Whilst there are many Yosemite lakes, a lot of people say that this is the most beautiful lake in the park and is one of the top places to see in Yosemite.
 It’s tucked between granite peaks and domes and you can kayak, swim, or even ice skate (in the winter) on Tenaya Lake.

 Hike to the top of Yosemite Falls

 Once at the top the view of the valley floor and the other recognisable landmarks around the park is incredible.
-Take a little walk down towards the cliff face and you’ll find a few spot that allow you to get super close the the water fall as it crashes over the cliff face and down below.
+Take a little walk down towards the cliff face and you’ll find a few spots that allow you to get super close to the waterfall as it crashes over the cliff face and down below.

 This was made all the better by the fact that the waterfalls throughout the park were in full flow.
 All that snow which had lead to us having to making a long detour was just starting to melt and the result was super powerful waterfalls!

 The famous artist, Ansel Adams, took some of his most famous photos here.
-From Cooks Meadow you’ll be able to see Cathedral Rocks, Three Brothers, and Half Dome.
+From Cooks Meadow, you’ll be able to see Cathedral Rocks, Three Brothers, and Half Dome.
 Making this meadow and awesome thing to see in Yosemite.